v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 *[Revised]* [**Internet Explorer**](#internet-explorer):

 - **Internet Explorer internet zone automatic prompt for file downloads** > The default value is now **Disabled**.
-In preview this was set to Enabled.
+In preview this setting was set to Enabled.

 *[New]* [**Remote Assistance**](#remote-assistance):